 I have a tenant moving July 31st, but we have had some bad experiences with tenants leaving a mess behind.
 Could I give the money back on the 31st when we do the final inspection and get the keys?

 There is nothing wrong with giving the deposit back to the tenant on the 31st when they’re moving out.
-However, the deposit is only supposed to be used for the rent for the last month, so even if you find any damages, you would still have to return the deposit to them.
+However, the deposit is only supposed to be used for the rent for the last month, if you find damage, you would still have to return the deposit to them and file a claim in Small Claims Court to recover the cost of repair.

 I don’t understand the paragraph on your Rental Application that deals with rent deposits, could you please explain it?
 If the tenant does not move in can the landlord still hold the last month’s rent?